 And two T-Party members have been nominated for British Fantasy Awards.
 Gaie Sebold is a nominee in the “Best Short Story” category for ‘A Change of Heart‘.
 And Laura Mauro is also a “Best Short Story” nominee with ‘Ptichka’, as well as being nominated in the “Best Newcomer” category.

 E. Saxey’s story ‘Melioration‘ is currently available to read in Lightspeed Magazine.

-Saxey also has a story in the upcoming anthology ‘Tales From The Vatican Vaults’, along with fellow T-Party members Rosanne Rabinowitz and Damien O’Connor:
+Saxey also has a story in the upcoming anthology ‘Tales From The Vatican Vaults’, along with fellow T-Party members Rosanne Rabinowitz and Damian O’Connor:

 Sara-Jayne Townsend’s novel The Whispering Death has been picked up by British horror publisher Kensington Gore.
 The book is due to be published towards the end of the year, and will be available in both paperback and e-book format.